AnonymousCodes911/Speak_using_pyhton/README.md

 # Speak_using_pyhton
-Make a script speak using pyhton and pyttsx3
+Make a speaking script using pyhton and pyttsx3